So sad, and yet so adorable.

 - Attack on Titan usually deals with Inelegant Blubbering, but several notable examples stand out.

 - Emotionless Girl and resident Badass Mikasa shows little vulnerability or emotion, right up until she is reunited with Eren after his supposed death.
 Her stoic mask finally breaks, and she cries while holding him in her arms, showing her softer side for the first time.

 - After The Reveal that he is the Colossal Titan, it seemed as though quiet Bertolt Hoover was the only villain without any remorse over his actions.
 But when his former friends push him hard enough, he suffers a Villainous BSOD and begins to cry hysterically while alternately admitting he knows his actions are unforgivable and stating that his time as their comrade was the only time he was genuinely happy.
 This breakdown is sufficient to defuse Mikasa's Roaring Rampage of Revenge and earn the offer of a Last-Second Chance from the others.
-His statement that he can't do that, while crying and begging someone to "please find us" cemented his status in the fandom as a memetic woobie moe.
+His statement that he can't do that, while crying and begging someone to "please find us", reveal him to not be the soulless monster the audience expected.

 - In Smallville, Chloe has the tendency to look very cute when crying.
 She rarely does it all-out and instead settle for trying to blink away the tears, but when she loses it and starts sobbing uncontrollably (Progency, for example), it is both adorable and extremely heartbreaking.